LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

    ![Create Cloud Resource Template - Parameters Tab](images/lod-cloud-resource-template-parameters.png)

-   If you want to remove a parameter that you mistakenly added, you can click on the **Delete** button to the right of the parameter you want to remove.
+   If you want to remove a parameter that you mistakenly added, you can click the **Delete** button to the right of the parameter you want to remove.

 5. Once you have configured your Cloud Resource Template, click **Save** to save it in LOD.